Skip to main content

 Total (mid-range, 50 sqft)$5,000–$18,550

-Always request an itemized quote from your contractor.
-If a bid lists only a single lump sum, ask for a line-item breakdown matching the categories above so you can compare bids fairly.
+Always request an itemized quote.
+If a bid is lump-sum only, ask for a line-item breakdown so you can compare bids fairly.

 How to Save Money on a Bathroom Remodel

 • Keep the existing plumbing layout.
-Moving a toilet, sink, or shower to a new position adds $2,500 to $3,500 per fixture for rerouting drain lines and supply pipes.
-The single most impactful cost-saving decision is to replace fixtures where they already sit.
+Moving any fixture adds $2,500 to $3,500 each for rerouting drains and supply pipes.

 Frequently Asked Questions